 What is the aircraft black box?
 Information you need to know about Black Box…

-What is a black box and how does it work?
+What is an aircraft black box and how does it work?

 An aircraft black box is a device that consists of several parts and stores flight data recordings and cockpit voice recordings.
-The flight data recorder part is abbreviated FDR, and the cockpit voice recorder is CVR.
-The Flight Data Recorder section stores various technical information of the aircraft.
-These data include the speed of the plane, wind speed, how high the plane is flying, fuel flow, wheel movement etc. Up to 700 such parameters can be stored in the black box of large aircraft.
+The flight data recorder part is abbreviated as FDR, and the cockpit voice recorder is CVR.
+The Flight Data Recorder section stores various technical information on the aircraft.
+These data include the speed of the plane, wind speed, how high the plane is flying, fuel flow, wheel movement etc. Up to 700 such parameters can be stored in the blackbox of large aircraft.
 On the other hand, the cockpit voice recorder section records all the audio/conversations in the cockpit.
 This allows the pilot and other crew members to hear conversations and discussions, from which it is possible to get an idea of last-minute problems.
-The black box is located at the rear of the aircraft.
+The blackbox is located at the rear of the aircraft.

 How does it stay intact?